jd28/Solstice/docs/game.rst

 .. data:: OnUpdateEffect

   This is called whenever an effect is applied or removed from a creature.
-Two parameters are passed: a :class:`Creature` instant and a :class:`Effect`.
+Two parameters are passed: a :class:`Creature` instance and a :class:`Effect`.
 Note: there is no way to determine if the effect was applied or removed, so it's only useful in cases of updating/invalidating cached information.

 Scripts
 -------